 Example 2: Susie is an ABAWD.
-In March, her second TLB month, Susie enrolls and is participating in FSET in order to meet the ABAWD work requirement.
-The FSET worker determines that Susie is anticipated to meet the March ABAWD work requirement by the end of the month.
+In March, her third TLB month, Susie enrolls and is participating in FSET in order to meet the ABAWD work requirement.
+The

+FSET worker determines that Susie is anticipated to meet the March ABAWD work requirement by the end of the month.
 The FSET worker updates the 'Anticipated to Meet Work Requirement?' indicator on the Track Participation and Good Cause page to 'Yes' prior to the second Saturday in March so that Susie can maintain FoodShare eligibility and continue participating in FSET.
-Now that the policy has been applied, the FSET worker should continue to update this indicator each month based on

-Susie's current and expected FSET participation.
+After this question has been answered, the FSET worker should continue to update this indicator each month based on Susie's current and expected FSET participation until she is disenrolled from the program.